-- 7. The youth (age 16 and over) has been consulted regarding the potential benefits and risks of the permanency plan and the youth has indicated a preference for the identified plan and is willing to sign the agreement. - 8.
-The youth over the age of 16 and capable of giving consent has agreed to sign consent for the long-term foster care agreement and is aware of the potential benefits/risks of other permanency plans. - 9.
+- 5. Long-Term Foster or Relative Care Agreements must only be considered when children are age 16 and over and all the following conditions are met: - 1.
+The child was removed from the parents and is dependent. - 2.
+A determination is made through the shared planning process that it is not in the best interest of the child to pursue legal permanency options: reunification, guardianship, guardianship of a minor, or adoption. - 3.
+The plan is in the best interest of the child and the child needs the stability offered by this living arrangement. - 4.
+Termination of parental rights (TPR) must be reviewed at every court hearing and the court must find that the compelling reasons still exist and are documented in FamLink. - 5.
+The child has made a significant connection to the caregiver and has resided with the caregiver for over six months. - 6.
+The Permanency Planning Matrix DCYF CWP\0088 publication has been reviewed with the proposed caregiver. - 7.
+The youth (age 16 and over) has been consulted regarding the potential benefits and risks of the permanency plan and the youth has indicated a preference for the identified plan and is willing to sign the agreement. - 8.
+The youth over the age of 16 and capable of giving consent has agreed to sign consent for the long-term foster care agreement and is aware of the potential benefits and risks of other permanency plans. - 9.
 The caregiver: - 1.
 Makes a commitment to care for the child until the age of 18 or 21 if applicable. - 2.
 Shows an ability to meet child's special needs. - 3.
-Demonstrates an understanding that the child remains in the custody of CA and under CA's control and further demonstrates an ability to cooperate with CA in shared planning for the child. - 4.
+Demonstrates an understanding that the child remains in the custody of DCYF and under DCYF's control and further demonstrates an ability to cooperate with DCYF in shared planning for the child. - 4.
 Agrees to enter into a long-term foster care or relative care agreement approved by the court. - 5.
-Signs a Long-Term Care Agreement for Foster Parent or Relative Caregivers DSHS 15-322. - 6.
-The Regional Administrator signs the Checklist for Approval Long-Term Agreement for Foster Parents or Relative Caregivers DSHS 15-323. - 7.
-Demonstrates an understanding of permanency as a long-term, life-long connection and has agreed to support the youth in his or her transition to adulthood.
+Signs a Long Term Care Agreement for Foster Parents or Relative Caregivers DCYF 15-322 form. - 6.
+Regional Administrators signs both forms: - 1.
+Long Term Care Agreement for Foster Parents or Relative Caregivers DCYF 15-322

+- 2. Checklist for Approval Long Term Agreement for Foster Parents or Relative Caregivers DCYF 15-323 (located in the Forms repository on the DCYF intranet) - 7.
+Demonstrates an understanding of permanency as a long-term, life-long connection and has agreed to support the youth in their transition to adulthood.